 Generally speaking, geometric tattoos tend to draw from shapes and patterns in the natural world.
 Some symbols, like the gordian knot, are associated with deeper religious and cultural backgrounds.
 Among the basic shapes, circles can portray relationships and community, and square-based designs stand for stability.

 Combining or connecting them is a way to convey balance between the two.
 More intricate figures, such as a dodecahedron (three-dimensional shape with 12 plane faces) or icosahedron (with 20 plane faces) may show the juxtaposition of complexity and unity.

 Geometric Tattoo Designs

 According to Sebastian, most clients don’t have a specific geometric design in mind; it’s more of an idea.
 So if you are in a similar situation, do some research and bring some material for reference.
 Pictures of tattoos, illustrations, or other artwork are helpful in shaping your design.
 Sit with the artist to point out which aspects you like.
 Is it the composition, or where the tattoo is placed?
 Are there particular elements that you want to see in your own tattoo?
+Do you want your tattoo in black and white?
+Do you want a Geometric Sleeve?
 On top of providing the artist a vision, give them as much creative freedom as you can afford.
 An artist who is trusted and inspired will produce the best work.